rhshah123/pharmeasy/README.md

 #### Database

-- create database 'pharmeasy'
+- Create database 'pharmeasy'
-- make user 'pharmeasy' with password 'pharmeasy'
+- Make user 'pharmeasy' with password 'pharmeasy'
-- give global privelges to this user on the above db.
+- Give global privelges to this user on the above db.

 #### Creating tables and Seeding Data